NVSL/QuadClass-Resources/labs/Assembling-A-PCB/README.md

 ![MOSFET](images/mosfet.jpg)

-1. The correct orientation is obvious.
+1. The correct orientation is obvious, since the package asymmetrical.
 2. You need to align the pins carefully.

 #### Voltage Regulator and Battery Charger.